 Kingsley Ben-Adir: In terms of stage training, no, I kind of don’t want to give any credit to drama school for anything.
 But whenever an audition comes through like this one, I always get really excited, because the audition was 15-20 pages of text.
 To bring that to life in a self-taping setting is really fucking tricky, just logistically.
 You don’t have the luxury of cutaways.
 The camera is just on you, the lighting is not very interesting, and you’re not in costume.
 It’s just you in your house on an iPhone playing huge, huge scenes.
 For me, the bigger that challenge, the more I feel like I’m up for rising to the occasion.

 As a director, if you want someone to put 20 pages on tape for you, you’re limiting the amount of actors who are able to meet you there.
-And also, to find Malcolm, you have to find someone between the age of 34-40, someone who’s over six feet, and who has the right complexion.
+To find Malcolm, you have to find someone between the age of 34-40, over six feet, who has the right complexion.
 It’s a very tricky thing to cast.

 I always get really, really excited when an audition comes through and there’s so much language.
 When there’s a lot of language I feel like I have something to sink my teeth into.
 And there’s real freedom to set yourself apart from everyone else who’s auditioning.
 There’s an opportunity to put your stamp on something.
 Sometimes, in TV and film auditions, you’ve got like a page and a half.
 Shit can be really hard to get creative with.
 But this was a dream.
 You get these maybe once every few years.
 Then, the audition stage becomes just as exciting as anything.

 The whole process of working with Regina was exciting from the beginning, from the creation of that self tape.
 Knowing that Regina is going to be watching the tape is such a huge motivation to create something interesting.
 And you’re really trying to get her attention.
 What’s the best way to go at this to try and make her want to pick up the phone and have a conversation?
-I find it really mind boggling to know that so many people didn’t want to tape for her, because it’s Regina King, and it’s like, damn right everyone has to tape for Regina King!
+I find it really mind-boggling to know that so many people didn’t want to tape for her.
+It’s Regina King!
+Damn right everyone has to tape for Regina King!

-You could be missing out on opportunities to watch great films and performances (like Kingsley Ben-Adir’s in One Night in Miami) at virtual cinemas, VOD, and festivals.
+You could be missing out on great films and performances (like Kingsley Ben-Adir’s in One Night in Miami).

 Subscribe to the Seventh Row newsletter to stay in the know.